alperyasar/c-programming/README.md

 # c-programming

-This is c-programming language homeworks from 2018-Gebze Techincal University
+All homeworks for CSE102 course from 2018-Gebze Techincal University